skedwards88/ShortStories/README.md

 # ShortStories

-A simple static site generator to share short stories.
+A simple static site generator to share short stories by Colin and Sarah.
 To view the stories, visit [Short Stories](https://skedwards88.github.io/ShortStories/).

 ## The Stories

-Each story is saved as a markdown file in the `contents` directory.
+Each story is saved as a markdown file in the `content` directory.
 Front matter contains data about the story, including its genres, title, and publication date (as a unix timestamp).

-Some of these stories were originally posted on reddit. `.github/workflows/story_collector.yml` and `story_collector.py` use the reddit API to collect the stories, format each story post into a markdown file with relevant front matter, and save the files as an artifact.
+Some of these stories were originally posted on Reddit by Colin. `.github/workflows/story_collector.yml` and `story_collector.py` use the reddit API to collect the stories, format each story post into a markdown file with relevant front matter, and save the files as an artifact.

 ## The Static Site Generator